lazy-media/public/CalCom-Appointment-Scheduling/Installation/Readme.md

 > Visit this link [Cal.com Self Hosted - Purchase Commercial License](http://go.cal.com/self-hosted) to purchase a 7-day Free Trial and a commercial License Key.

-> You will receive your keys needs after sucessful purchase.
+> You will receive your keys needed after sucessful purchase.

 Your keys should look like: